Czech chemical nomenclature: History

-A similar attempt, published in "Orbis pictus" (1852), by Karel Slavoj Amerling (1807-1884) to create Czech names for the chemical elements (and to order the elements into a structure, similar to the work of Russian chemist Nikolay Beketov) was not successful.
+A similar attempt published in Orbis pictus (1852) by Karel Slavoj Amerling (1807–1884) to create Czech names for the chemical elements (and to order the elements into a structure, similar to the work of Russian chemist Nikolay Beketov) was not successful.

-Later work on the nomenclature was performed by Vojtěch Šafařík (1829-1902).
-In 1876 Šafařík started to publish the journal "Listy chemické", the first chemistry journal in Austria-Hungary (today issued under the name "Chemické Listy") and this journal has played an important role in the codification of the nomenclature and terminology.
+Later work on the nomenclature was performed by Vojtěch Šafařík (1829–1902).
+In 1876 Šafařík started to publish the journal Listy chemické, the first chemistry journal in Austria-Hungary (today issued under the name Chemické Listy), and this journal has played an important role in the codification of the nomenclature and terminology.
 During a congress of Czech chemists in 1914, the nomenclature was reworked, and the new system became normative in 1918.
-Alexandr Sommer-Batěk (1874-1944) and Emil Votoček (1872-1950) were the major proponents of this change.
-Presl's original conventions remained in use, but formed only small part of the naming system.
+Alexandr Sommer-Batěk (1874–1944) and Emil Votoček (1872–1950) were the major proponents of this change.
+Presl's original conventions remained in use, but formed only a small part of the naming system.